 - Click the 'All' button to select all datasets.
 Click the 'None' button to clear/remove all selections.

-- Click the 'For all selected...' to choose the action.
+- Click the 'For all selected...' to choose an action.
 The action will be performed on all selected datasets.
 (If an action doesn't apply to a selected dataset - like deleting a deleted dataset - nothing will happen.)

-- You can click the multiselect button again to hide the checkboxes again.
+- You can click the multi-select button again to hide the checkboxes again.

 Searching for datasets

-You can filter what datasets are shown and search for datasets using the search bar at the top of the panel.
+You can filter which datasets are shown and search for datasets using the search bar at the top of the panel.
 Enter any text that a dataset you'd be looking for would contain, including: